 They would take all of the new testament scriptures as applicable to the church.

-If someone says Peter and Paul were sent to preach the same thing, they are an Acts 2 dispensationalist.
+If a dispensationalist says Peter and Paul were sent to preach the same thing, they are an Acts 2 dispensationalist.

 Acts 28 Dispensational

 There is a much smaller group who we will identify as Acts 28 dispensationalists.
 They do no think the church of today fulfills any Old Testament prophecies.